jblindsay/go-spatial/README.md

 To print a list of available tools, use the ```listtools``` command:
 ```
 Please enter a command: listtools
-The following tools 11 are available:
+The following 15 tools are available:
+Aspect               Calculates aspect from a DEM
 BreachDepressions    Removes depressions in DEMs using selective breaching
 D8FlowAccumulation   Performs D8 flow accumulation on a DEM
 DeviationFromMean    Calculates the deviation from mean